D (band): 2011–2012: World tour and Vampire Saga

 On January 12, 2011, D released their sixth album called Vampire Saga.
-D covered Malice Mizer's song "Gekka no Yasoukyoku" for the compilation: Crush! -90's V-Rock Best Hit Cover Songs-.
+D covered Malice Mizer's song "Gekka no Yasōkyoku" for the compilation: Crush! -90's V-Rock Best Hit Cover Songs-.
 The album was released on January 26, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.

 In the spring of 2011, D did its first overseas tour through Torpedo Productions, in May the group visited Europe and played with the tour name "VAMPIRE SAGA in Europe - 'Path of the Rose'".
 They visited France, Germany, Italy, Austria, Russia, England and Finland, and were at Project A-Kon 2011 in Texas.
 After returning to Japan, they released the single "Torikago Goten ~L'Oiseau bleu~" and created their official Facebook page.

 On November 21 the same year, the band released their new mini album titled Huang Di ~Yami ni Umareta Mukui~, the release was limited and sold out quickly thanks to the group's expanding fanbase and popularity.

 On April 20, 2012, was the first stop of D's second European tour.
 To promote their new single "Dying Message" and also to again feel the energy of their western fans.
 Germany, the Netherlands, Belgium, Spain, Poland, Italy, Austria, Russia and Finland was on the tour schedule.
 Last show was May 9 in Russia.
 Following this, they embarked on their first South American Tour (Chile, Brazil and Argentina) in May.
 After the tour the group released the single "Dying Message" on May 30, 2012.
 On July 18, D released the single "Danzai no Gunner".
 In the PV to "Danzai no Gunner", Asagi (vocal) used a gun for the first time to save Tsunehito (bass) from a mad doctor.
 From July to August the band did a promotion tour called "Danzai no Gunner".
 On October 18, the band released a documentary DVD about their visit in Europe "Dying message ~2012 Overseas Odyssey Tour Documentary & Off-Shot".

 On November 4, the band appeared on YouTube on the Online TV-show (visual kei)Viju Love Cafe, where they promoted their latest PV for "Namonaki Mori no Yumegatari".
 On November 14, the band released their latest EP called Namonaki Mori no Yumegatari with songs including "Hikari no Niwa", "Canis Lupus" and "Like a Black Cat - Mujitsu No Tsumi".
 The musicians are still in their infant years, reaching out into the world and broadening the visual kei stage.